 Interest Expense.
-For the three months ended February 28, 2007 compared to the three months ended February 28, 2006, interest expense increased principally due to a net \$11.6 million increase in interest expense related to increased borrowings on the Partnership's Senior Notes and Revolving Credit Facility, offset by a decrease of \$2.7 million related to interest rate swaps.
+For the three months ended February 28, 2007 compared to the three months ended February 28, 2006, interest expense increased principally due to increased borrowings by the Parent Company as discussed above, a net \$11.6 million increase in interest expense related to increased borrowings on ETP's Senior Notes and Revolving Credit Facility, offset by a decrease of \$2.7 million related to interest rate swaps.
 The increased borrowings were a result of the CCEH and Titan acquisitions.
 Interest related to debt of Transwestern represents \$5.1 million of the increased interest expense during the three months ended February 28, 2007.
 Propane related interest decreased \$2.2 million due primarily to the scheduled debt payments that have occurred between the three month periods.